deepankarm/org-jina-examples/tumblr-gif-search/README.md

     ALL: all workers poll the message (like a broadcast) (choose from: {ANY, ALL, ALL_ASYNC}; default: ANY)

---reducing-yaml-path
+--uses-reducing
-    the executor used for reducing the result from all replicas, accepted type follows "--yaml-path" (type: str; default: _forward)
+    the executor used for reducing the result from all replicas, accepted type follows "--uses" (type: str; default: _forward)
 ```